MCreator/MCreator/plugins/generator-1.20.1-ref/README.md

 Use this for copy+paste base for 1.20.x generator.

+How to port:

+* Cut files from reference folder and paste them into the generator.
+* This folder is copy of 1.19.4 generator and is used to easier track what changed and what just needs a copy+paste

 IMPORTANT: Make sure to sync files here if any changes to 1.19.4 generator are made so the latest base is used for 1.20.x generator.